4d/docs/docs/API/SessionClass.md

 - With web sessions, this property is an empty string by default.
 It can be set using the `privileges` property of the [`setPrivileges()`](#setprivileges) function.
 - With remote and stored procedure sessions, this property returns the same user name as the [`Current user`](../commands-legacy/current-user.md) command.
+- With standalone sessions, this property contains "designer" or the name set with the [`SET USER ALIAS`](../commands-legacy/set-user-alias.md) command.

 This property is **read only**.